Keith-S-Thompson/quakemap/README.md

 The generated image uses:

-* Color to denote the time of the quake (red is recent, blue is 1 week ago, green is 2 weeks ago, with continuous shading for intermediate ages)
+* Color to denote the time of the quake (red is recent, blue is 3.5 days ago, green is 7 days ago, with continuous shading for intermediate ages)
 * A black vertical line to denote the depth
 * The size of the circle to denote magnitude